Balancingrock/SwifterLog/README.md

 3. Remove the call's SwifterLogNetwork from SwifterLog.swift (there are 2 of them, marked with "TODO").
 If you don't like compiler warnings, you can remove the network support properties from SwifterLog.swift as well.

 #Version History

+####v0.9.9

+- Added 'public' to the string extensions
+- Added 'ReflectedStringConvertible' (Idea from [Matt Comi](https://github.com/mattcomi))
+- Changed message parameter from 'String' to 'Any' on all logging calls (Inspired by [whitehat007](https://github.com/whitehat007))
+- Fixed bug that would not call the callback destination for the very first logging message
+- Added a few unit tests

 ####v0.9.8: